fsepy/SFEPRAPY/README.md

 > The temperature to be solved for.
 This is critical temperature of the beam structural element, i.e. 550 or 620 °C.

 `solver_max_iter`: float

 > Dimensionless.
 > The maximum iteration for the solver to find convergence.
 Suggest 20 as most (if not all) cases converge in less than 20 iterations.

 `solver_thickness_lbound`: float

 > [m]
-> The smallest value that the solved protection thickness can be.
+> The smallest value that the protection thickness can be.
+This is used to solve the maximum steel temperature at `solver_temperature_goal`.

 `solver_thickness_ubound`: float
 > [m]
-> The greatest value that the solved protection thickness can be.
+> The greatest value that the protection thickness can be.
+This is used to solve the maximum steel temperature at `solver_temperature_goal`.

 `solver_tol`: float

 > [K]
 > Tolerance of the temperature to be solved for.
 Set to 1 means convergence will be satisfied when the solved value is greater than `solver_temperature_goal-1` and less than `solver_temperature_goal+1`.